QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 1. Create a new resource group, click **Resources groups**, then click **Add**.
 Select a subscription, type a name for the group, such as **INIT-kmb** and then select a region.
 Click **Review + Create**, then click **Create**

-1. In the resource group, click **Add**.
-Search for **Azure Search**, then select **Azure Search**, then click **Create**.
-In addition to facilitating organization and visualization in the portal, using a single resource group helps you, if necessary at the end of the training, remove all services created.
-If you want to keep this solution up and running, for demos and POCs in minutes with your own data, this resources cleaning isn't necessary.
+1. In the resource group, click **+Add**.

+1. Search for **Azure Search**, then select **Azure Search**, then click **Create**.

+>**NOTE** In addition to facilitating organization and visualization in the portal, using a single resource group helps you, if necessary at the end of the training, remove all services created.
+If you want to keep this solution up and running, for demos and POCs in minutes with your own data, this resource cleaning isn't necessary.

-1. Click **Create a resource**, search for Azure Search, and click **Create**.
-See [Create an Azure Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time, and use the bullet point list below for the details you will use to fill out the details for the Azure Search service.
+>**NOTE** See [Create an Azure Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time, and use the bullet point list below for the details you will use to fill out the details for the Azure Search service.

   ![Dashboard portal](../resources/images/lab-environment-creation/create-service-full-portal.png)